«Previous Next»

 Corn Crib Converted Into Farm Shop

 “I needed a workshop and considered tearing down my old corn crib and putting up a new building, but I didn’t want to spend the money.
-Instead, my boyfriend and I covered the old crib with some used steel siding, built a pair of large sliding doors, and painted the building red with white trim.
+Instead, my boyfriend and I covered the old crib with used steel siding, built a pair of large sliding doors, and painted the building red with white trim.
 I’m happy with the result,” says Sue Edwards, Dodgeville, Wis.

 “Structurally, the corn cribs were very strong,” says Edwards, who made the conversion last spring.
 “The oak and pine lumber in it was in excellent shape.”